Leadership in the Church of Christ is divided between three different roles: elders, deacons, and ministers.

 The name “deacon” literally means "a servant" and suggests that they are assistants who serve under the supervision of the elders/overseers/shepherds.
 Their responsibilities are quite varied as they carry out many different types of service including, but certainly not limited to, ministering to the needy, visiting the sick, caring for the church’s property, and assisting at worship.
 Presently we are blessed with twelve very conscientious deacons at Central.

-Pictured below are our 12 deacons: Ryan Conn, Seth Cronch, David Dodd, David Graziano, Tim Heath, Drew Murter, Hank Pollard, Greg Sanderson, David Schulte, Daniel Simons, Sean White, and Brock Wooley
+Pictured below are our 10 deacons: Ryan Conn, Seth Cronch, David Dodd, David Graziano, Tim Heath, Drew Murter (not pictured), Hank Pollard, Greg Sanderson, David Schulte, and Daniel Simons

 Our ministers are, first of all, servants of Christ and His people (Romans 15:16; Philippians 2:25).
 They fulfill this role through the proclamation of the Gospel and daily Christian living (1 Timothy 4:1-16).
 Our ministers serve publically as a spiritual resource to the local congregation and community (Acts 24:23, 26:16).

 Adam began his work with Central on July 1, 2018.
 He came to Central after preaching in Nashville, Tennessee (Lebanon Road Church of Christ) and Haleyville, Alabama (9th Avenue Church of Christ).
 His favorite style of preaching is to take a text and let it speak for itself.